 When you’re meeting with your wedding hair stylist for the first time, keep in mind that since he or she doesn’t know your personal tastes, you’ll need to show as well as tell.
 The best way is to gather photos from magazines that feature hairstyles you like and search wedding hairstyles online.
-You can even bring pictures of yourself that show the way you want your locks to look, or photos from a friend’s wedding — anything that will give him a hint about what kind of style you’re seeking.
+You can even bring pictures of yourself that show the way you want your locks to look, or photos from a friend’s wedding — anything that will give your stylist a hint about what kind of look you’re seeking.

 Another smart idea: Wear white to your consultation — even a white T-shirt — so that your hair colour will be showcased atop the right hue.
 You should also choose a shirt with a neckline similar to your gown — different hairstyles lend themselves to particular necklines.
 Once your headpiece is in place, it will make your hairstyle look different, so it’s important to bring it along for the consultations.
 If it hasn’t arrived yet, ask your bridal boutique to loan you a sample.
 Or bring along a photo, so at least the stylist knows what to expect.

 Speaking of photos, you’ll want to bring a camera.
 Once the stylist starts manipulating your mane, ask her to photograph each finished look from four different angles — front, back, and both sides.
 That way, you’ll be able to see how you look from all views, and you’ll get an idea of how the stylist’s work translates to photographs.
 If there’s one particular style you like, ask her to write down exactly which products and techniques were used.
 Since a wedding consultation can take place months before your actual event, it’s important to keep notes and take pictures so you can both remember what worked.